Cllr Paul Kent- Chairman

 Cllr Susannah Collison

 Susannah has lived in the village since 2007 with her husband, their two children and dog.
-She worked as a History teacher at schools in Bedfordshire before having children and now works as a Teaching Assistant at the primary school.
-She is currently studying part-time to complete her Masters Degree in History, which has a focus on local history and she is also a Cub leader in the 1st Fenstanton and Hilton Pack.
+She worked as a History teacher at schools in Bedfordshire before having children and now works as a Teaching Assistant at a local school.
 She is keen to work with the Parish Council as the village continues to grow and is particularly interested in supporting opportunities for young people in the parish

 Cllr Amit Puntambekar